 In this article:

 Student Loan Forgiveness for Nonprofit Workers

-The student loan forgiveness for nonprofit employees falls under the student loan forgiveness for public service.
-There are many jobs that satisfy the category public service.
+Student loan forgiveness for nonprofit employees falls under the umbrella of student loan forgiveness for public service.
+Many jobs fall into the public service category.
 Working for a nonprofit organization is one of them.

 To qualify for forgiveness, you must work for a 501(c)(3) institution or organization.
-Not all nonprofit organizations have a 501(c)(3) designation.
-It is best to ask your employer about this before signing your contract.
+Note that not all nonprofit organizations have a 501(c)(3) designation.
+It is best to ask your employer about this before you sign your contract.

-- You must work for a traditional nonprofit organization or, to be sure, those that are under 501(c)(3).
+- You must work for a traditional nonprofit organization — in other words, those who are under 501(c)(3).

-- You may also work for other government institution or public service organization.
-Check first with your employer when it comes to these matters.
+- You may also work for other government institutions or public service organizations.
+Check with your employer when it comes to these matters.

-- You have federal loans only federal Direct Loans.
-Other loans such as Perkins Loans, Stafford Loans, and PLUS loans are not qualified for forgiveness.
+- You must have federal direct loans.
+Other loans, such as Perkins loans, Stafford loans, and PLUS loans, do not qualify for forgiveness under this program.

 Repayment Period and Plan